Air date: November 27th, 1984

 - No Sympathy: The coaches showed no concern about the big engines complaining about having to fetch them by themselves:Coaches: You're lazy and slack!
 You're lazy and slack!

-- Tempting Fate: Gordon warns James that he will stick on the turntable just like he did, but James assures that he won't because he isn't as "fat" as Gordon.
+- Tempting Fate: Gordon warns James that he might stick on the turntable just like he did, but James assures that he won't because he isn't as "fat" as Gordon.
 And James was right, except that turntable spun around too easily thanks to the strong wind and James spins around like a top.
 Gordon looks on with an amused look on his face.

 - Terrible Trio: Gordon, James, and Henry established this.

-- Vitriolic Best Buds: Despite that Gordon and James laughed at each others' misfortunes with the turntable, the two engines, along with Henry, then made an agreement to go on a strike.
+- Vitriolic Best Buds: Despite that Gordon and James laughed at each others' misfortunes with the turntable, the two engines, along with Henry, then made an agreement to go on strike.